Practical Nursing (LPN)

 Credit for Prior Learning

 Credit will be given for prior learning.
 If the student has taken Anatomy and Physiology I and II with the labs and received a grade of "C" or better then the student will receive credit for PNV 1513 Body Structure and Function.
-The courses must be taken within the previous five (5) years or score at least 60 percentile on the HESI A2 pre-entrance exam Anatomy and Physiology subject area to receive credit for this course.
+The courses must be taken within the previous five (5) years or receive a score of least 60% or higher on the HESI A2 pre-entrance exam Anatomy and Physiology subject area to receive credit for this course.

 LPN Information Sheet

 Applications will be available January 4, 2016.
 The application deadline will be March 31, 2016.